steb1/rt/README.md

 If you encounter issues with negative values in command-line arguments, ensure you're using the latest version of the code that includes `.allow_hyphen_values(true)` for each argument definition.

 If you experience any other issues or have questions, please open an issue in the project repository.

-## Extending the Project

-To add new features or modify existing ones:

-1. Object types: Add new structs in the `objects` module and implement the `Object` trait for them.
-2. Rendering features: Modify the `Renderer` struct in the `renderer` module.
-3. Scene composition: Adjust the scene setup in the `main` function.

-Remember to update this documentation if you make significant changes to the project structure or usage.